How to Mix and Match Furniture Styles the Right Way

 1. Have a plan

 It’s easy to get dazed and confused when going for a mix-and-match strategy.
 Hence, it becomes all the more vital to start with an idea of the look of space so you don’t get swayed by the assorted options while shopping.
 A good start would include building an inspiration board to narrow down the direction in which you want your decor to head.
-Blogs, magazines, look-books and style guides are all an excellent source of inspiration.
+Blogs, magazines, lookbooks, and style guides are all excellent sources of inspiration.

 2. Colors tie things together